samhamil/Big_Data_Wisconsin_2017/README.md

 # Big_Data_Wisconsin_2017
-Samuel Hamilton's Presentation at the Big Data Wisconsin 2017 Conference
+## Samuel Hamilton's Presentation at the Big Data Wisconsin 2017 Conference

-To view html, clone this repository and open Big_Data_Wisconsin_2017.slides.html in your favorite browser.
+This presentation was created using reveal.js; clone this repository and open Big_Data_Wisconsin_2017.slides.html in your favorite browser to view the presentation.